microsoft/FluidFramework/build-tools/packages/build-cli/docs/bump.md

 FLAGS
   -d, --interdependencyRange=<option>  Controls the type of dependency that is used between packages within the release
                                        group.
 Use "" (the empty string) to indicate exact dependencies.
-The "*" option is only valid when using the --workspaceProtocol flag.
+Use the workspace:-prefixed values to set interdependencies using the workspace protocol.
+                                       The interdependency range will be set to the workspace string specified.
                                        <options: ^|~||workspace:*|workspace:^|workspace:~>
   -t, --bumpType=<option>              Bump the release group or package to the next version according to this bump
                                        type.